 - REVO high-speed inspection of stators

-Prevent rogue components from rendering valuable finished parts as scrap.
+Prevent faulty components from rendering valuable finished parts as scrap.
 Our Equator™ in-line gauging system can rapidly inspect the features of stator laminate stack sub-assemblies.
 If a design changes, simply reprogram the flexible Equator gauge.

 Gearbox NVH reduction

 - In-line gauging at the point of manufacture and multi-sensor measurement systems